 BP: I’m with you, Demetri.
 I’m always the one saying enough of that.
 I’ve heard it my whole lifetime.

 When I walked into CMT, this is around 2001, once in a while there would be producers at CMT or on another country show that was shot elsewhere in Nashville, that when they had a country artist play, they would have somebody come out and play surrounded by bales of hay.
-This would happen on like The Tonight Show too.
+This would happen on The Tonight Show too.

 I would always think “We have a bunch of big soundstages here.
 I never want to see things on any of them for a performance at CMT.
 We never want to see a picket fence.
-I never want to see a poorly painted set piece of an old front porch with, you know, a swing on it.
+I never want to see a poorly painted set piece of an old front porch with a swing on it.
 I don’t want to see hay bales, and I don’t want to see cornfields.”

 We go through eras when we think about why do we do the things we do, right?
 We went through a phase where we said, let’s make country more accessible to the masses.
 This is probably around 2010.
 I thought some people who might be country music fans are put off by some of the trappings that go with it.
 And I think you could say this about any format or any lifestyle.